-The eleutheroembryo is a free-living (eleutheros=free) embryo, which still depends mainly on its yolk-sac for food.
-This phase lasts from hatching, when the embryo is about 3-5 mm long, to the start of exogenous feeding at about 5 or 6 days.
+This phase is the last part of the embryonic period, during which the embryo is free-living (eleutheros=free), but still depends mainly on its yolk-sac for food, and lasts from hatching to the start of exogenous feeding.

-No mouth is present at hatching, but the oropharyngeal membrane is perforated after 1 day, and it was found (Mangor-Jensen and Adoff, 1987) that eleutheroembryos drink to maintain their osmotic state.
-The mouth is fully open at 2 days, and movements of the lower jaw, which contains well developed cartilages, have been reported (Yin and Blaxter, 1987).
-There is active feeding at 5 days.
+No mouth is present just after hatching, but it is perforated one day after hatching, and the eleutheroembryo was found to drink to maintain its osmotic state.
+The mouth is fully open at two days, and movements of the lower jaw, which contains well developed cartilages, have been reported.
+There is active feeding at five days.

 The digestive tract shows differentiation along its length even at this early stage.
 There is a wide pharynx containing the gill arches, followed by a narrow oesophagus or foregut, which is surrounded by a layer of striated muscle.
-Initially the apices of the epithelial cells lining the lumen of the oesophagus are in contact with each other, so that the lumen is partly occluded.
-At the posterior end of the oesophagus there are ciliated cells in the 1-day old larva, which presumably help to circulate the contents of the intestine, since the anus is still closed.
-The swimbladder is still attached to the intestine, like that of the intestine, consists of columnar cells.
+Initially the epithelial cells lining the lumen of the oesophagus are still in contact with each other, so that the lumen is partly occluded.
+At the posterior end of the oesophagus there are ciliated cells in the one-day old larva, which presumably help to circulate the contents of the intestine, since the anus is still closed.
+The swimbladder is still attached to the intestine just after hatching, and forms a forwardly directed pouch.
+Its lumen is small, and its lining, like that of the intestine, consists of columnar cells.

 Posterior to the swimbladder the digestive tract widens to form the mid-gut.
-Initially, it forms a straight tube dorsal to the yolk-sac, but as the eleutheroembryo develops and starts to feed the tract becomes longer and convoluted.
+Initially, it forms a straight tube dorsal to the yolk-sac, but as the eleuthercoembryo develops and starts to feed the tract becomes longer and convoluted.
 The epithelial cells lining the gut have microvilli at their apical surfaces and contain well-developed organelles, as well as some dark inclusions.
 There is a little pinocytotic activity, and no mucous cells.

-The posterior part of the digestive tract is the rectum or hindgut, which becomes separated from the midgut by an externally evident constriction and valve at 3 days.
+The posterior part of the digestive tract is the rectum or hindgut, which becomes separated from the midgut by an externally evident constriction and valve at three days.
 The rectum contains apical vesicles and lysosomes, and there is active pinocytosis at the epithelial surface.
-Other workers have shown evidence for pinocytotic absorption of protein macromolecules from the gut lumen into the hindgut, followed by intracellular digestion.
-This is thought to be a larval specialization, since there are no glands in the stomach to produce proteolytic enzymes to start the extracellular digestion of proteins.
+There is evidence for pinocytotic absorption of protein macromolecules from the gut lumen into the hindgut, followed by intracellular digestion.
+This is thought to be a larval specialization, since there are no glands in the stomach to produce proteolytic engymes to start the extracellular digestion of proteins; and that this process stops when the gastric glands and pyloric caeca develop.